Air Moorea Flight 1121

-Air Moorea Flight 1121 was a de Havilland Canada DHC-6 Twin Otter which crashed into the ocean shortly after takeoff from Moorea Airport on Moorea Island in French Polynesia on 9 August 2007, killing all 20 people on board.
+Air Moorea Flight 1121 was a de Havilland Canada DHC-6 Twin Otter which crashed into the ocean shortly after takeoff from Moorea Airport on Moorea Island in French Polynesia on 9 August 2007 killing all 20 people on board.

-It was bound for Tahiti's Fa'a'ā International Airport on a regular 7-minute service, one of the shortest on earth, scheduled 40 times a day.
+It was bound for Tahiti's Faaʻa International Airport on a regular 7-minute service, one of the shortest on earth, scheduled 40 times a day.
 The crash resulted from loss of control due to failure of the airplane's elevator cable.
 Frequent takeoff and landing are believed to have been a major factor in the crash, because of wear and tear on the elevator cables, inspected only at fixed time intervals, regardless of usage.
 Another factor may have been jet-blast from large planes pushing back from the ramp at Fa'a'ā International.

 Background

 The aircraft, registration F-OIQI, serial number 608, was a de Havilland Canada DHC-6-300 Twin Otter powered by two Pratt & Whitney Canada PT6A-27.
 As of 8 August 2007, the airframe had flown 55,044 cycles in approximately 30,834 hours.
 It was 28 years old at the time of the accident.
 The aircraft was operated by four other operators before being officially sold to Air Moorea on 17 November 2006.
 Although the French law did not require every Twin Otter to be fitted with flight recorders, Air Moorea had chosen to install a cockpit voice recorder (CVR) on this aircraft.

 The only pilot flying was 53-year-old French Polynesian Michel Santeurenne.
 Air Moorea flights generally required only a single pilot, and on the day of the crash, Santeurenne was flying the short hop without any other crewmembers.
 He had completed approximately 3,515 hours of flight time on 8 August 2007, including 110 hours for Air Moorea since joining the airline on 14 May 2007, three months before the crash.
 He was previously employed by a French regional airline, Finist'air.
 On 14 May 2007, he began his Twin Otter in-flight training before obtaining his type rating on 18 May.
 He began working as a newly employed pilot for Air Moorea between 28 and 30 May 2007.
 He had spent most of the time being the captain of a flight during his career with Air Moorea.